 If one rebuilt sequence books one extra meeting for one client this month, you've made your investment back in the first hour.

 There's a version of your client work where the monthly reporting call is something you look forward to.
 Where the calendar fills and the client renews without a difficult conversation.
-Where you have something your competitors don't — not a better tech stack, because they have the same tools you do — but a genuine, working understanding of how human persuasion operates at a neurological level.
+Where you have something your competitors don't — not a better tech stack, because they have the same tools you do — but a genuine, working understanding of how human persuasion operates.

 That version isn't built on better prompts or a new AI tool.
 It's built on fundamentals so old and so unglamorous that almost nobody in your space has ever taken the time to learn them.